kwalczak80/mx-monster/README.md

 ### Checkout page

 - The user is prompted to enter their delivery information on a checkout form.
-- A checkbox that the user can select allows them to save their delivery information to their user profile.
+- A checkbox box the user can select allows saving delivery information to their user profile.
-- On the screen, an order summary appears, allowing the user to review the total cost of the order as well as view all of the goods they are ordering.
+- On the screen, an order summary appears, allowing the user to review the total cost of the order as well as view all the products they are ordering.

 ![Order submission](docs/images/existing_features/checkout/order-submission.JPG)

-To inform the user that their credit card will be charged a specified amount, a message is displayed immediately beneath the button labelled "Complete Order."
+To inform the user that their credit card will be charged a certain amount, a message is displayed immediately beneath the button labelled "Complete Order."

 ![Stripe payment](docs/images/existing_features/checkout/stripe-payment.JPG)